Marcelh1983/angular-document-viewer/README.md

 # ngx-doc-viewer

 This component uses google document viewer or the office365 viewer to show documents.
 Documents should be publicly available.
-The files can have a shared access signature (SAS) though I had some problems with these SAS tokens in combination with the Office viewer.
 So local files and blobs/ObjectUrls are not supported.

 <a href="https://angular-doc-viewer.firebaseapp.com/">View demo</a>